ey-lab/formation-python/lessons/50-data-manipulation/51-Numpy/README.md

    np.sin(b) # return pointwised sinus
    ```

+### Important mark
-** Note that all these operations are *vectorial*.
-One particularity of these operations is that when they are called, the execution is performed by a low level computing language such as C, C++ or Fortran, consequence of what it makes these operations extremely time efficient **
+All these operations are *vectorial*.
+One particularity of these operations is that when they are called, the execution is performed by a low level computing language such as C, C++ or Fortran, consequence of what it makes these operations extremely time efficient.